356255531/poppyProject/README.md

 https://github.com/poppy-project/poppy-humanoid/blob/master/hardware/doc/en/head_assembly.md

 # Program IDE
 The program will ideally done in jupyter notebook.
-It's more convenient to write and test code in block and you can also all description in it.
+It's more convenient to write and test code in block and you can also add description in it.
 You can find a useful tutorial about how to install and use it at the link below:
 http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/

 # V-rep Short Guideline
-Your can find an interesting toturial under the given link:
+You can find an interesting toturial under the given link:
 https://github.com/poppy-project/community-notebooks/blob/master/demo/poppy-humanoid_Controlling%20in%20V-REP%20using%20pypot.ipynb

 # Controller Common Issue Sheet